This resource is intended for districts where the B-13 Secondary Transition Checklist indicated only one student record contained noncompliance.

 - On the Dashboard, scroll down to the Tasks Overview section.
 Use the filters as needed, to narrow tasks, and click on the link in the Activity column to open the activity.

 - On the Dashboard, click the Search link in the upper right-hand corner of the page.
 Using the search function, choose Monitoring.
-Filter the search results by selecting CAPs to access the B-13-CA-Sept2020
+Filter the search results by selecting CAPs to access the B-13 Corrective Action activity.

 Next, work with the review and analysis process (RAP) team to complete the Corrective Action activity.